In Wild Air

 2 People: Ruby Payne-Scott

 The supervisor I originally approached for my PhD died during the application process, which is the most emphatic “no” I’ve yet received.
 I was stoked to get even temporary interest, because Peter Hall was a revolutionary figure in statistics and probability theory.
-He has already been thoroughly eulogized, though.
+He has already been thoroughly eulogised, though.
 I want to recall his mum:

 Ruby Payne-Scott was one of the co-inventors of radio astronomy, back in the 40s when Australia was leading that field, but we kicked her out of the field she built.